EgorMaximenko/schur_rep/README.md

 # schur_rep
+# Authors: Luis Angel Gonzalez-Serrano and Egor A. Maximenko.
-# This project contains some algorithms and tests for the mathematical paper
+# Algorithms and tests for Schur polynomials with repeating variables.
+#
+# See our mathematical paper
-# "Bialternant formula for Schur polynomials with repeating variables"
+# "Bialternant formula for Schur polynomials with repeating variables".
-# by Luis Angel Gonzalez-Serrano and Egor A. Maximenko.